kyrylo-sovailo/benchmark/README.md

 All data is included, you are welcome to play with the configuration of the visualizer.
 This graph was produced with `../script/create_graphics.py --reverse --inverse --relative-slowest --no-debug --no-extras`.

 ### Goal
-The benchmark is a combined benchmark that strives to capture a performance of an **reasonably-written** and **balanced** program.
+The benchmark is a combined benchmark that strives to capture a performance of a **reasonably-written** and **balanced** program.
 Check out the [daughter project](https://github.com/kyrylo-sovailo/benchmark_masterrace) to see what happens with these constraints dropped.

 A "reasonable" code is a code that:
  - Stays readable